Baltimore HVAC Authority

 Standards for Inclusion

-Listings and references within this directory meet defined criteria before inclusion.
+Providers and references within this network meet defined criteria before inclusion.
 The standards apply uniformly across contractor categories, equipment suppliers, and affiliated service entities.

 Contractor and Company Eligibility